The Fitting Room

 A WORD ABOUT SIZING

-But then it's up to you to read the garment measurements we provide for each item.
+But then it's up to you to read the detailed garment measurements we provide.

 HOW DO I KNOW IF SOMETHING WILL FIT ME?

 You can measure yourself or you can measure a similar item you already own that fits you well.
-Either way, you want to be accurate.
+Here's how:

-Measure Yourself (or ask a friend or tailor to do it) - Wear only your properly fitting undergarments.
+Measure Yourself (or ask a friend or tailor to help) - Wear only your properly fitting undergarments.
 Stand up straight.
-No breath holding, pulling the tape tight, or kidding yourself.
-Relax.
-They're just numbers.
+Don't hold your breath or pull the tape tight.

 Bust: Measure around the fullest part of the breasts over a good-fitting bra.
-Be sure to keep the tape horizontal (not higher or lower in back).
+Keep the tape horizontal (not higher or lower in back).
 This is not your bra band size!

-Ribs: Measure around, just under the breasts.
+Ribs: Measure around your body just under the breasts.
 This is important if an item is very fitted through the torso.

-Bodice: Measure from the top of your shoulder and down over your bust to your natural waist.
+Bodice: Measure from the high point of your shoulder (close to your neck) and down over your bust to your natural waist.

 Waist: Measure around the smallest part of your middle.
 Don't suck in your stomach or hold your breath.
-Your waist is about 1" above your bellybutton, not at or below it.
+Your waist is above your bellybutton, not at or below it.

-Hips: With legs together, measure around the fullest part of your bottom, about 8-9" below your waist.
+Hips: With legs together, measure around the fullest part of your bottom and thighs, about 8-9" below your waist.

-Measure each area twice, just to be sure, and write it all down so you can refer to the numbers when you're shopping.
+Measure each area twice, write the numbers down so you can refer to them while shopping.
 Repeat the process if you lose or gain more than a few pounds, or at least every year.

 Measure Something You Already Own That Fits You Well - Simply measure your well-fitting garment the same way we do, as described below.